akshayhiregoudar/TurtleBot3/README.md

 # Control and Navigation of TurtleBot3 ground robots using MATLAB's ROS and Navigation Toolbox.

-This repository contains MATLAB and C++ codes along with Gazebo files needed to simulate the motion of a robot in a environment.
+This repository contains MATLAB and C++ codes along with Gazebo files needed to simulate the motion of a robot in an environment with static and dynamic obstacles.

 ## TurtleBot3